 Dr James Hansen

 James Hansen is perhaps the most globally recognisable climate change scientist.
-Hansen’s early work in climate change modelling and projections has been hugely influential, and he was a loud and early voice sounding the alarm on climate change to the US Congress in the 1980s.
-Hansen put himself at considerable professional risk by maintaining his outspoken position on climate change action during the years of the Bush Jr administration.
-He is the author of Storms of My Grandchildren, which is on the DSA recommended reading list.
+He has been hugely influential, and he was a loud and early voice sounding the alarm on climate change to the US Congress in the 1980s.
+He is the author of Storms of My Grandchildren.
 I don’t know anyone who has done more to safeguard our future than James Hansen.
 He is now continuing this work as climate activist and an advocate of nuclear power to aid the immediate cessation of coal burning.

 Professor Barry W Brook

 Barry is a friend of mine and one of the most switched on, passionate people I have ever met.
 He is the Director of Climate Science at Adelaide University, and Sir Hubert Wilkins Chair of Climate Change.
 Originally a conservation biologist by training, he also runs the amazing blog Brave New Climate, is on the board of the Science Council for Global Initiatives and the International Awards Committee of the Global Energy Prize.
 One of the world’s true polymaths, Barry is a formidable voice for nuclear power and Australia’s most prominent voice on this issue.